Eight women charged for "throwing" badminton matches

 “It’s because of those Chinese,” a Taiwan team coach who declined to be identified told Reuters.

-Belarus singles player Alesia Zaitsava said China regularly manipulated results to avoid playing each other.
+Bulgarian singles player Alesia Zaitsave said China regularly manipulated results to avoid playing each other.

 “They did so many times last year, they did not play between each other like 20 matches.
-They do what they want,” she said.
+They do what they want,” he said.

 Men’s singles player Marc Zwiebler of Germany said South Koreans had manipulated matches in the 2008 Thomas Cup.